Director Harold Prince

 HP: I wish that it tended

-isn’t denying the music by any stretch, but I just think they ought to
+That isn’t denying the music by any stretch, but I just think they ought to

 be better shows.
 When I’ve seen those productions which grab you as

 BD: When you’re starting

 I don’t know so much about operatic traditions.
 I know the score and

 I study the score for a great long period of time.
+For example, I’ve

-particular production we’ve introduced the tradition of kind of kabuki
+production we’ve introduced the tradition of kind of kabuki stagecraft.